We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 If your kitchen-diner is slighting tight on space, then an extending dining table is a great solution that still allows you to have two separate seating areas.
 A rustic and sturdy wooden dining table will keep in key with your traditional look, while wooden dining chairs can be bought as a set or mixed and matched for that touch of country character.
 Classic spindle-backed chairs and long benches can be paired to create an attracting farmhouse vibe.

-Free up space in your kitchen cupboards for the things that matter (food) by transferring your crockery and dinnerware to cabinets in the dining section of your open-plan room.
+Free up space in your kitchen cupboards for the things that matter (food) by transferring crockery and dinnerware to cabinets in the dining section of your open-plan room.
 In true traditional style, search for display cabinets with glass front panels to show off your beautiful plates and glassware.

-Sideboards offer precious storage for table linen, placemats, the fine Christmas tableware, and other items that get packed away after your meal so the table can transform back into a work space.
+Sideboards offer precious storage for table linen, placemats, Christmas tableware, and other items that get packed away after your meal so the table can transform back into a work space.
 They also provide an additional surface for décor and table lamps.